-Montreal, September 5, 2012 – Being the last one picked for the team, getting left out of the clique of cool girls, having no one to sit with at lunch… For children, social exclusion can impact everything from emotional well being to academic achievements.
+Being the last one picked for the team, getting left out of the clique of cool girls, having no one to sit with at lunch … For children, social exclusion can impact everything from emotional well being to academic achievements.

 But what does it mean for the kids doing the excluding?
 Is the cure a one-size-fits-all approach that requires kids to include others, regardless of the situation at hand?
-Not necessarily, says new research from a professor now at Concordia University.
+Not necessarily, says new research from a Concordia University professor.

-Unlike previous studies where researchers created hypothetical situations and pre-selected the reasons for exclusion that kids could choose from, the Concordia study asked kids to talk about a time when they excluded a peer.
+Unlike previous studies where researchers created hypothetical situations and preselected the reasons for exclusion that kids could choose from, the study asked kids to talk about a time when they excluded a peer.

-“Research that looks at kids’ own point of view about social exclusion will help us do a better job of supporting their ability to successfully navigate these situations,” says Holly Recchia, an assistant professor in Concordia’s Department of Education and member of the Centre for Research in Human Development.
-She is first author of the study, con-ducted while she was a postdoctoral fellow at the University of Utah.
+“Research that looks at kids’ own point of view about social exclusion will help us do a better job of supporting their ability to successfully navigate these situations,” says Holly Recchia, an assistant professor in Concordia’s Department of Education, a member of the Centre for Research in Human Development and first author of the study conducted while she was a post-doctoral fellow at the University of Utah.

 This approach allowed Recchia and her colleagues at the University of Utah to form a broader picture of exclusion.
 The kids’ narratives included not just reasons for exclusion but also why they judged their reasons to be good or bad.
 For example, “it was a bad reason because now his feelings are hurt” or “it was a good reason because I don’t work well with her.”